Bwindi Community Hospital: Village Health Teams

-Poor roads and lack of public transportation means that many people cannot reach the hospital.
-Village Health Promoter's (VHP) work together with Bwindi Community Hospital to reach the people who cannot come to the hospital.
+Poor roads and lack of public transportation mean that many people cannot reach the hospital.
+Village health promoters (VHP) work together with Bwindi Community Hospital to reach the people who cannot come to the hospital.
 This is a pioneering project where knowledge and skills about health are shared with every village and household in the Bwindi area.
 One of two hundred VHP's trained by Bwindi Community Hospital, are easily recognizable by their green T-shirts and the positive attitude towards helping the community.
 Two or three days each month the VHP's attend workshops led by the hospital to learn about different aspects of health, and takes the knowledge back to villages.
 Through the Community Health Team at the hospital, a strong linkage exists between the hospital and the community.
 A total of 500 Village Health Teams (VHTS) and Village Health Promoters help to reach 101 villages with health promotion messages.

 To prevent malnutrition they teach every household how to grow and cook a balanced diet, giving them a list of all the children in their village and teaching them to check them every three months for signs of malnutrition.
 The VHP refer children and other community members to the Hospital if necessary.